Living with HIV

 • Housing Opportunities for Persons with AIDS Program, from HUD

-The U.S. Department of Housing and Urban Development (HUD) manages the Housing Opportunities for Persons with AIDS (HOPWA) program, which is designed to provide housing assistance to people living with HIV/AIDS and their families.
+The U.S. Department of Housing and Urban Development (HUD) manages the Housing Opportunities for Persons with AIDS (HOPWA) program, which is designed to provide housing assistance to people living with HIV or AIDS, as well as their families.

 • How can people with HIV get help with mental health issues?